-- 2. We say to them that, if they want the fibre to be extended to them, we do need to supply financing. - 3.
-Total cost will be shared by all of them equally, so final cost will depend on how many of them will be interested on having it. - 4.
+- 1. We go to a rural neighborhood that is next to another which already works. - 2.
+We say to them that, if they want the the fibre to be extended to them, we do need to supply financing. - Total cost will be shared by all of them equally, so final cost will depend on how many of them will be interested on having it. - 4.
 Since there is a need for money in advance (materials, etc...) we do need some financing in advance.
-In this case we don't take risks going to Banks or Financial Institutions for that. - 5.
+In this case we don't take risks of going to Banks or Financial Institutions for that. - 5.
 To encourage investment, those who are interested, and give money in advance, will have a discount of 20% at the time the final cost is calculated.
 Project will not start until there is enough financing for materials. - 6.
 To avoid speculative positions (people that don't connect at the time the infrastructure is deployed, but wait to the next years with the hope that since the infrastructure is already there and paid, so hopefully we will get connected without having to afford the cost) we state clearly that once a cost will be fixed as described in step 3, the connections the years after will be at that price plus a penalty, and these funds will go for maintenance.